-A purpose of this program is to integrate back into a community domestic violence victims by providing them with services, such as transportation, counseling, child care, case management, employment counseling, and other assistance.
+The purpose of this program is to integrate back into community domestic violence victims by providing them with services, such as transportation, counseling, child care, case management, employment counseling, and other assistance.

 Housing assistance is limited to 24 months with a possible extension for an additional 6 months if the client has made a good faith effort to acquire permanent housing and has been unable to acquire permanent housing.

 Grants will be made for amounts up to 100 percent of the costs of programs or projects contained in approved applications.
-Match is not required for this grant program; however, applicants are encouraged to maximize the impact of Federal grant dollars by contributing the costs of their project.
+The match is not required for this grant program; however, applicants are encouraged to maximize the impact of Federal grant dollars by contributing to the costs of their project.
 Supplemental contributions may be cash, in-kind services, or a combination of both.

 LIST OF CURRENT GRANT PROGRAMS TO END VIOLENCE AGAINST WOMEN